KlausJackson/Chat-Room/README.md

 Python implementation of a simple chat room using TCP protocol. <br>
 For fun only.
 I'm a newbie, please don't throw rocks.

+**REALLY IMPORTANT NOTICE**: I have finished the advance chat room version, but it's super buggy and every client got disconnected right after. <br>

+- Currently working on fixing it. -

 ## Credits

 Original idea and code: [NeuralNine](https://www.youtube.com/@NeuralNine) <br>